philkeys/backbone-tunes/README.md

-# Backbone Scaffold
+# Backbone Tunes App

-A simple repository to help beginners scaffold a basic backbone web application / website.
-Please feel free to contribute!
+Practice using backbone to make an app for class